EricPacefactory/Muledrop/README.md

 ##### Frame Processor

-Assumes the incoming video can be split into foreground and background elements, then attempts to convert the incomnig color image data into a binary image where all foreground elements are white and all background elements are black.
+Assumes the incoming video can be split into foreground and background elements, then attempts to convert the incoming color image data into a binary image where all foreground elements are white and all background elements are black.

 ##### Pixel Filter

 Experimental.
-Further modifies the binary image from the frame processor using color pixel information.
-Intended to provide an arbitrary way of altering the binary image, independent of the foreground/background assumption.
+Further modifies the binary image from the frame processor using pixel color information.
+Intended to provide a more general way of altering the binary image, independent of the foreground/background assumption used by the frame processor.

 ##### Detector

-Takes a binary image and attempts to outline all unique foreground elements.
+Takes a foreground/background binary image and attempts to outline all unique foreground elements.

 ##### Tracker

-Tries to interpret detections as belonging to persistent objects (which are being repeatedly detected on every frame), and builds a history of positional information of each object.
+Assumes detections belong to persistent objects (which are being repeatedly detected on every frame), and builds a history of positional information of each object over time.

 ## External Processing

 ##### Background Capture/Generation

 Repeatedly stores frames from the input video source and occasionally tries to generate an image representing the background of the scene.
-Import for some types of frame processing as well as implementing ghosting.
+Important for some types of frame processing as well as implementing ghosting.

 ##### Snapshot Capture

 Repeatedly saves individual frames of the input video source so that events from the video can be reconstructed after-the-fact.
-These snapshots can also be used to evaluate certain rules (such as looking for idle objects or clutter, for example).
+These snapshots could also be used to evaluate certain rules (such as looking for idle objects or clutter, for example).

 ##### Object Metadata Capture